OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-It might take some time to get used to Lithuanian food, but once you do, you won’t be able to live without it!
-From potato dishes like cepelinai or kugelis to desserts like šakotis, Lithuanian food never fails to impress.
-So, let’s not pretend that food is not an important factor while choosing a place to live and agree that Lithuania has an upper hand over most other locations in the world.
+It might take some time to get used to Lithuanian food, but once you do, you’ll wonder how you lived without it.
+From potato dishes such as cepelinai or kugelis to desserts such as šakotis, Lithuanian food always impresses.

-Lithuania is one of the cheapest countries in Europe, so expats who are coming from Western or Northern Europe should feel relieved after seeing the prices!
-Of course, Lithuania is not as cheap as countries like Mexico or Thailand, but prices are still very reasonable, especially if you are living in Lithuania and getting a paycheck or pension from countries such as the USA or Germany.
+Lithuania is one of the cheapest countries in Europe, so immigrants from Western or Northern Europe will feel relieved when they see the prices.
+Of course, Lithuania is not as cheap as countries such as Mexico or Thailand, but the cost of living is reasonable, especially if you are living in Lithuania and getting a pay cheque or pension from countries such as the USA or Germany.

-Lithuanian nature is way underrated in the rest of the world.
-Even though there are no mountains here, the rest is amazing – you can walk through never-ending forests and swim in secret lakes that only locals know about.
-There are also some superb national parks where you can see untouched Lithuanian nature at its best.
+Lithuanian nature is underrated by the rest of the world.
+You can walk through never-ending forests and swim in near-secret lakes that only locals know.
+There are also some superb national parks in Lithuania.

-If the wind blows down a tree during a “storm,” it is considered a big event in Lithuania.
-So forget all the earthquakes, tsunamis, hurricanes, and other natural disasters while living in Lithuania.
-You’ll only need to get used to snow and some cold days in the winter (you can always build a snowman or go snowmobiling).
-So, not only is Lithuania a safe place to live because of the people, but nature is also on Lithuanian’s side.
+If the wind fells a tree during a storm it’s considered a big event in Lithuania.
+So forget about earthquakes, tsunamis, hurricanes and other natural disasters.
+You’ll only need to get used to snow and some cold days in the winter (and you can always build a snowman or go snowmobiling).

-People who want to live their lives quietly without constantly rushing somewhere should definitely come to live in Lithuania.
-Of course, Lithuanians are responsible and work hard, but they also know how to relax and enjoy their freedom.
-For example, you can go mushroom or berry picking, which is nothing less than a free session of the highest quality meditation and spiritual healing.
+People who want to live their lives quietly, without constantly rushing somewhere, will feel at home in Lithuania.
+Of course, Lithuanians are responsible and hard working, but they also know how to relax and enjoy their freedom.
+For example, you can go mushroom or berry picking, which is nothing less than a free session of the highest-quality meditation and spiritual healing.